kfl/adventofcode_2023/README.md

  * Have some fun
  * Keep pace, solve both parts of the daily puzzle on the day it is posted.
- * Set a time box of max 2 hour per day.
+ * Set a time box of max 2 hours per day.

 Other self-imposed rules:

  * Leave my first solutions as they where during the event (some light clean up is allowed).
-Still, it is allowed to _add_ alternative solutions or implementations in different languages.
+However, it is still allowed to _add_ alternative solutions or implementations in different languages.
  * The solution for each day should be self-contained.
 That is, it is OK to use extra packages for a given language, but I don't want to